 You should communicate and publish the successes and changes you achieved actively in the entire enterprise.

-In addition, senior staff and key persons must continue to support the change.
-Likewise, newly recruited staff need to be aligned to the new way.
+In addition, senior staff and key people must continue to support the change.
+Likewise, you need to align newly recruited staff to the new way.

 This article has looked at organizational changes through projects.
-In the future, these will increase, e.g. due to digital transformation.
+There are more and more of them, e.g., due to digital transformation.
 Such organizational projects will always entail changes concerning the staff members and the way they work.